shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 Even Sylla smiled.
 “I guess there is hope afterall.”

 Outside the cave, Gra and Sui walked into the moonlit field.
-The gently breeze blowed cool night air across their hair.
+The gentle breeze blowed cool night air across their hair.

 “Thanks for stopping by, Astalir.
 I hope to see you again soon.”